-THE FESTIVAL CLOSE ENCOUNTERS
+THE FESTIVAL CLOSE ENCOUNTERS VOL. 2

-a performance and installation by Stella Geppert (DE)
+– a performance-installation by Stella Geppert (DE)

 About Stella Geppert

 Stella Geppert studied fine arts at the University of the Arts Berlin and at the École des Beaux Arts, Paris.
 Numerous scholarships – the Bursary for Emerging Artists (Nachwuchsförderung, NaföG), the Bonn Art Fund (Bonner Kunstfonds), the Berlin Work Scholarship (Berliner Arbeitsstipendium), and, more recently, a research fellowship at the Centro Tedesco di Studi Veneziani in Venice – support her artistic development.
 Her work has been exhibited in numerous national and international exhibitions, with residencies in Japan, France, Denmark, Italy, and elsewhere.

 Her practice investigates the performative body and spatial concepts as well as installations, drawings, objects, and sculptures.
 Her artwork is guided and accompanied by experimental research in relationship with spatial phenomena as well as communicative and social behaviour, thus making collective action visible in its immediacy through the form of sculpture.
 She teaches sculptural and spatial artistic practices at the University of Art and Design in Halle (Saale), Germany, and lives in Halle and Berlin.

 Dance, Performance / Jan Burkhardt, Lukas Geschwind, Stella Geppert, Michelle Lui, David Kummer, Sophia Seiss